alvarosotoff/AnimalGuesser.AI/README.md

 # **Animal Quiz - README**

-## Summary
+##Summary
 **Animal Quiz** is an interactive Python application that uses a series of yes/no questions to identify an animal.
 Built with Tkinter, the program progressively filters a dataset of animals based on user responses.
 If no match is found, users can contribute by adding their animal to improve the database.
+This project is part of the **Building AI course project**.

 ## Project Description
 **Animal Quiz** is a Python application built with Tkinter that attempts to identify an animal based on user responses to a series of yes/no questions.
 The program filters a dataset of animals and refines its guess with additional questions if necessary.
 If no match is found, users can provide the name of their animal to help improve the database.